Floris Visser: Recent work

 In 2013, Visser became the youngest and first Dutch director ever to be invited to the Bolshoi Opera in Moscow.
 Here he staged Mozart's Così fan tutte, which premiered in May 2014.
 This production received five Golden Mask nominations, Russia's most prestigious theatre prize.
 Amongst the nominations were those for Best Production and Best Director.
 His 2015 production of Gluck’s Orphée et Eurydice for Dutch National Touring Opera got awarded Opera of the Year 2015 by Opera Magazine.
 In 2016, he directed the world premiere of Pierangelo Valtinoni's The Wizard of Oz (Il Mago di Oz) at Opernhaus Zürich.
 In 2017 Visser staged Handel's oratorium Semele for the opening of The Internationale Händelfestspiele Karslruhe, which became a famous production with German and international audiences and press.
-The same year he initiated a four-year plan for a series of newly composed operas called Sign of the Times in co-production with Opera Trionfo, Dutch National Opera and the Asko|Schoenberg Ensemble.
+The same year he initiated a four-year plan for a series of newly composed operas called Sign of the Times in co-production with Opera Trionfo, Dutch National Opera and the AskoSchoenberg Ensemble.
 The first episode, Fortress Europe, was composed by Calliope Tsoupaki. and premiered during the Opera Forward Festival 2017.
 In 2017–2018 he directed Verdi's La Traviata for Dutch National Touring Opera & Antigona by Tommaso Traetta as a co-production of Theater Osnabrück and Opera Trionfo.

 More recent productions were Vivaldi's oratorium Juditha Triumphans at Dutch National Opera (a first in the company's history), Manon by Jules Massenet at Zürich Opera House with star tenor Piotr Beczala, & Les contes d’Hoffmann at Staatstheater Karlsruhe.
-In the season 2019-2020 he directed Mozart’s Don Giovanni for the Badisches Staatstheater, Le Nozze di Figaro at the Aalto Musiktheater in Essen, and Madama Butterfly at Oper Graz.
+In the season 2019-2020 he directed Mozart's Don Giovanni for the Badisches Staatstheater, Le Nozze di Figaro at the Aalto Musiktheater in Essen, and Madama Butterfly at Oper Graz.
 In 2022 he returned to the Händel-Festspiele to direct a highly praised production of Hercules, lauded as “outstanding” by Die Welt and “astonishing” by Frankfurter Rundschau.
 Opernwelt wrote: "Floris Visser shows Handel's oratorio "Hercules" in Karlsruhe as a visually powerful psychodrama.
 He turns Handel's oratorio Hercules upside down and tells the story from the end.
-With this ingenious setting…Visser transcends the conventional.”
+With this ingenious setting...Visser transcends the conventional.”
 And Opera Now awarded it 5 stars and wrote: “an exciting production by Floris Visser.
-In a subtle analysis of Hercules’ relationship with his wife Dejanira he depicts the agonising abyss created by jealousy…. the great success of this pioneering production.”
+In a subtle analysis of Hercules’ relationship with his wife Dejanira he depicts the agonising abyss created by jealousy.... the great success of this pioneering production.”

 In the summer of 2022 he made his UK debut at Glyndebourne Festival Opera with a highly praised production of Puccini's La Bohème.
-The Guardian lauded it as "A riveting show" and The Times wrote: "It’s rare to encounter a staging that presents the world’s most popular opera in a radically different way...
-I was transfixed by Floris Visser’s production."
+The Guardian lauded it as "A riveting show" and The Times wrote: "It's rare to encounter a staging that presents the world's most popular opera in a radically different way...
+I was transfixed by Floris Visser's production."